 2011 – Delta Psi Omega, the longest active Greek life organization at SJC, is inducted on a national level after joining Alpha Phi Delta, a national fraternity founded in 1914.

-2011 – St. Joseph’s College introduces new undergraduate degree programs in medical technology, sports management and marketing, as well as graduate degree programs in mathematics education, human services management and leadership, and an online Executive M.B.A. program.
+2011 – St. Joseph’s College introduces new undergraduate degree programs in medical technology, sports management and marketing, as well as graduate degree programs in mathematics education and an online Executive M.B.A. program.

 2012 – The Department of Criminal Justice expands its program to now offer five separate and unique criminal justice tracks.